Social Justice Programs - Jessica Pettit

 - Mental or Physical Ability

-The Social Justice Program Outcomes
+The ISU Social Justice Certificate Program Outcomes

 - Demonstrate skills for engaging and addressing issues of diversity and social justice.

 - Understand the power dynamics associated with difference and dominance/oppression, and their impact on human functioning and social relations within and across diverse groups.

 - Understand how structural inequities in society are shaped by historical, psychological, social, and political factors.

 - Demonstrate awareness of oppressive assumptions, biases, and prejudices that facilitate a stance of dominance, as well as identify where these biases, prejudices and assumptions rest in institutions.

 - Develop methods for continuing this life long process of recognizing our biases, learning how to change oppressive systems, and building a more socially just, equitable multicultural society